 - Clear/Delete: Deletes the active content. - Select All: Selects all content in the active box or text path. - Show Clipboard: Displays the contents of the clipboard. - Find/Change: Displays the Find/Change palette, which you can use to find and change text based on content, formatting, or both. - Preferences (Windows only): Lets you modify default values and settings.
 For more information, see "Preferences." - Style Sheets: Lets you add, edit, and delete style sheet definitions.
-For more information, see "Working with style sheets." - Colors: Lets you add, edit, and delete color definitions.
+For more information, see "Working with style sheets." - Conditional Styles: Lets you add, edit, and delete conditional styles.
+For more information, see "Working with conditional styles." - Colors: Lets you add, edit, and delete color definitions.
 For more information, see "Working with colors." - H&Js: Lets you add, edit, and delete H&J (hyphenation and justification) definitions.
 H&Js let you control how text breaks.
 For more information, see "Controlling hyphenation and justification." - Lists: Lets you add, edit, and delete list definitions.
 The Lists feature is a tool for automatically generating tables of contents and other types of listed content.
 For more information, see "Working with lists." - Dashes and Stripes: Lets you add, edit, and delete custom line patterns. - Hanging Characters: Lets you add, edit, and delete custom hanging character definitions.
-For more information, see "Working with hanging characters." - Output Styles: Lets you add, edit, and delete output style definitions.
+For more information, see "Working with hanging characters." - Bullet, Numbering, and Outline Styles: Lets you add, edit, and delete bullet, numbering, and outline styles.
+For more information, see "Bullets and numbering." - Output Styles: Lets you add, edit, and delete output style definitions.
 Output styles let you easily switch between different sets of output options.
 For more information, see " Working with output styles." - Program Language (multi-language editions only): Lets you change the language of the user interface. - Note: Lets you insert, delete, and navigate between notes.
 For more information, see "Notes." - Output Profiles: Lets you add, edit, and delete Output Profiles.
 For more information, see "Output Enhancements." - Output Profile Groups: Lets you add, edit, and delete Output Profile Groups.
 For more information, see "Output Enhancements." - Underline Styles: Lets you access and modify underline styles.